 Not Just Size & Prize

 There are several things to consider when you want to purchase a musical keyboard; one of them is your musical needs.
 Are you a beginner or have you played a lot?
-These are questions you need to find out yourself.
-My job is to review technical and musical features you might need.
+These are issues you need to find out yourself.
 Some might say that the best about the musical keyboard is the size and price, that it is portable and easy to store, and just the perfect musical instrument for home.
 I strongly agree, but the musical keyboard has many other great features.

 A selection of technical features on small to medium models: